By using this site, you agree to the Privacy Policy and Terms of Use.

 When might these new treatments become available to patients?

-Availability depends on regulatory approval processes at the FDA and EMA, which typically take 12-18 months after submission.
+Availability depends on regulatory approval processes, which can take time after submission.
 The positive phase 3 results support regulatory filings, but approval timelines remain uncertain pending comprehensive review.

 Which patients would benefit most from these new antibiotic options?